-This neoclassical town house was built in 1876 and extended upwards in 1887 when it became the home of Émile Bockstael, Mayor of Laeken/Laken, who lived here until 1920.
-A series of paintings inspired by the art of Ancient Egypt adorns the hall and stairwell, but whether they were commissioned by Bockstael – a member of the Cercle des Amis Philanthropes (Circle of Philanthropic Friends), whose temple marked the high point of Egyptomania – or the next owner remains a mystery.
+This neoclassical town house, built in 1876, was extended upwards in 1887 when it became the home of Émile Bockstael, Mayor of Laeken/Laken, who lived here until 1920.
+A series of paintings inspired by the art of Ancient Egypt adorns the hall and stairwell, but whether they were commissioned by Bockstael – a member of the masonic lodge Les Amis Philanthropes, whose temple marked the high point of Egyptomania – or the next owner remains a mystery.
 Experts have worked out that the artist based the works on tombs at the necropolises of Beni Hasan and Dra' Abu el-Naga'.
-With an Empire-style office on the first floor, a Louis-XVI drawing room, a dining room lined with tapestries on rustic themes (known as Ténières) and a veranda decorated in Art Nouveau floral style, the building seems to be a compendium of the history of art.
-Queens now plans to hold exhibitions here and to make the reception rooms available for chamber-music concerts.
+With an Empire-style office on the first floor, a Louis XVI drawing room and a veranda decorated in Art Nouveau floral style, the building resembles an encyclopaedia of the arts.